Let's talk

 Although the government initially indicated that reforms would be implemented over a 12–18 month period, the Home Office has now brought forward key changes.
 Further amendments to the operation of the scheme are expected as the remaining recommendations from the independent inspection are implemented.

-While the removal of fines for compliant operators is a welcome development, compliance with the CECPS remains critical.
+While the removal of fines for compliant operators and drivers who are part of the Civil Accreditation Scheme is a welcome development, compliance with the CECPS remains critical.
 Drivers and operators must continue to carry out all prescribed checks and security measures and must be able to evidence those steps in the event of an inspection.
 Where compliance cannot be demonstrated, civil penalties may still be imposed.

 Where a penalty is issued, our Commercial Litigation team has experience assisting hauliers and operators with Notices of Objection and appeals, and can advise on the appropriate strategy for challenging penalties issued under the CECPS.